mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

 However, for environments that need to serve less users but maintain HA there's several supported modifications you can make to this architecture to reduce complexity and cost.

-It should be noted that to achieve HA with GitLab this architecture's makeup is what is required.
+It should be noted that to achieve HA with GitLab this architecture's makeup is ultimately what is required.
 Each component has various considerations and rules to follow and this architecture meets all of these.
-Smaller versions of this architecture then will be fundamentally the same but with smaller performance requirements several modifications can be considered as follows:
+Smaller versions of this architecture then will be fundamentally the same but with smaller performance requirements, several modifications can be considered as follows:

 - Lowering Node Specs - Depending on your user count you can lower all suggested node specs as desired.
 We recommend that you don't go lower than the [general requirements](../../install/requirements.md) however.
 - Combining select nodes - Some nodes can be combined to reduce complexity at the cost of some performance as follows: